 I enjoy keeping up to date and learning new things and have been fortunate in my career that I have had the opportunity to experiment with new technologies and use the right tools for the job.
+Having started my own business I’m able to focus my professional development in the areas that make the biggest difference, allowing me to deliver maximum impact for my customers.
 I push myself to take on new challenges and regularly work on the edge of, or outside of my comfort zone.
 This has given me the skills to adapt quickly to new situations and to learn quickly on the job.
 My main focus is finding innovative ways to solve hard problems with technology.
 I put a particular emphasis on designing and implementing intuitive and robust solutions.

 I particularly like building products.
 Previously, as lead developer at GB3 I built a suite of products that are used in a range of situations from safeguarding to incident management during national crisis.
 Building products has been a focus through my career, and even before.
 For my MPhil at an explosion research company, I built a flame detector that could be used to measure flame speeds during gas explosions.
 The aim was to create a more accurate measurement device that could be used for testing gas process equipment in a range of scenarios from slow deflagrations to detonations and could be commercialised by Aber Shock, the company that sponsored me.
 This was also my first experience of iterative design, although then the feedback loop was days!
 Even so, the methodical approach is very similar to the approach I take in development and I learned a lot about building a new product.